Vietnam.vn - Nền tảng quảng bá Việt Nam

 The patient was given emergency treatment after experiencing hemiplegia after receiving an injection at a private clinic.
 (Photo: TT)

-A week before being hospitalized, Ms. VTT, 54 years old in Hai Phong , had a fever, was diagnosed with dengue fever and was stable after treatment.
+A week before being hospitalized, Ms. VTT, 54 years old in Hai Phong, had a fever, was diagnosed with dengue fever and was stable after treatment.

-However, when she returned home, Ms. T still felt pain in her neck and shoulders, so her family took her to a private clinic and gave her an injection directly into her neck and shoulders.
+However, when she returned home, Ms. T still felt pain in her neck and shoulders, so her family took her to a private clinic and injected her directly into her neck and shoulders.
 One day after the injection, Ms. T had a fever again, accompanied by paralysis of both legs that gradually spread to both arms and loss of sensation in the entire area from the waist down.
 Ms. T was immediately hospitalized with a diagnosis of infection and spondylitis.

 “This is a rare case of myelitis caused by gram-positive bacilli, especially staphylococci.
 Staphylococci mostly enter through intravenous injection, bacteria directly invade causing diffuse osteomyelitis (not causing meningitis), causing the entire bone marrow to lose function with clinical manifestations of paralysis,” Dr. Bang emphasized.